Managing Tanium keys

-- Go to Configuration > Tanium Server > Root Key Management.
+- From the Main menu, go to Administration > Configuration > Tanium Server > Root Key Management.

 - Click Create Key beside the name of the Tanium Server that requires a new public-private root key pair.
 The Root Key Management page displays the root public key details in a new tile.

 To prevent communication disruptions among Tanium Core Platform components, you cannot revoke a root key pair until you first generate a new key pair to replace it.
 Review the key rotation workflow before revoking the old root key pair.
 You must revoke keys on both Tanium Servers in an HA deployment.
 Revoke keys as follows: